igorkulman/coding-journal/content/post/2018-10-10-checking-for-missing-translations-in-ios.md

 ${PROJECT_DIR}/support/verify-string-files -master ${SRCROOT}/iOSSampleApp/Resources/Base.lproj/Localizable.strings
 {{< / highlight >}}

+In Xcode, just add a new `Run scrip phase` and call `$SRCROOT/Build-Phases/check-strings` where `check-strings` is the script name.
+Just do not forget to `chmod +x` the actual file.

 This will result in build errors when there are missing string, shown directly in the base localization file

 {{% img-responsive "/images/verify-string-files-error.png" %}}